Ecphonesis: Literature

-A Latin example is "O tempora!
-O mores!" ("Oh, the times!
-Oh, the morals!").
-A modern example is "Young man!" from the song YMCA by the Village People.
+A Latin example is "O tempora, o mores", which translates as "Oh, the times!
+Oh, the morals!".

-Edgar Allan Poe used ecphonesis in “The Tell-Tale Heart:” "Almighty God!--no, no!
-They heard!--they suspected!--they knew!--they were making a mockery of my horror!--this I thought, and this I think.
+American writer Edgar Allan Poe used ecphonesis in his short story The Tell-Tale Heart:

+Almighty God!—no, no!
+They heard!—they suspected!—they knew!—they were making a mockery of my horror!
+This I thought, and this I think.
 But anything was better than this agony!
 Anything was more tolerable than this derision!
 I could bear those hypocritical smiles no longer!
-I felt that I must scream or die! and now--again!--hark! louder! louder! louder! louder! "'Villains!'
-I shrieked, 'dissemble no more!
-I admit the deed!--tear up the planks! here, here!--It is the beating of his hideous heart!'"Other examples of ecphonesis include when Homer Simpson said "No!
+I felt that I must scream or die! and now—again!—hark! louder! louder! louder! louder!
+Villains!”
+I shrieked, “dissemble no more!
+I admit the deed!—tear up the planks!
+Here, here!—It is the beating of his hideous heart!

+Music

+In the song Y.M.C.A. by the Village People, lead vocalist Victor Willis says "Young man!"

+Television

+Other examples of ecphonesis include when Homer Simpson said "No!
 No-no-no-no-no-no!
-Well, yes." during The Simpsons episode "Homer The Heretic," and when the Scarecrow said "Oh joy!
+Well, yes" during The Simpsons episode "Homer the Heretic", and when the Scarecrow said "Oh joy!
 Rapture!
 I got a brain!" in The Wizard of Oz.

+Politics

 Donald Trump used the expressions "Sad!" and "Wrong!" without elaboration throughout his 2016 US presidential campaign.